-A clerk from the Admitting Office will call you after 2:00 pm the day before your surgery.
-He or she will tell you what time you should arrive at the hospital for your surgery.
-If you are scheduled for surgery on a Monday, you will be called on the Friday before.
-If you do not receive a call by 7:00 pm, please call 212-639-5014.
+A staff member from the Admitting Office will call you after 2:00 pm the day before your surgery.
+If your surgery is scheduled for a Monday, they will call you on the Friday before.
+If you don’t get a call by 7:00 pm, please call 212-639-5014.

-Presurgical Center (PSC)
+Presurgical Center (PSC) on the 6th floor

 1275 York Avenue (between East 67th and East 68th Streets)